Katmai National Park and Preserve: Volcanoes

 The active volcanoes in the park are Mount Katmai, Novarupta, Trident Volcano, Mount Mageik, Mount Martin and Fourpeaked Mountain.
 Other volcanoes that have erupted in recent times in geological terms, but not in historical times, are Mount Douglas, Mount Griggs, Snowy Mountain, Mount Denison, Mount Kukak, Devils Desk, Mount Kaguyak, Mount Cerberus, Falling Mountain and Kejulik Volcano.
 Martin and Mageik produce steam that can be seen from King Salmon, while Trident was active in 1957–1965 and 1968.

 The most significant volcanic event in historical times was the simultaneous eruption of Mount Katmai and Novarupta in June 1912.
 Novarupta's eruption produced a pyroclastic flow that covered a nearby valley with ash as much as 300 ft thick.
-At the same time the summit of Katmai collapsed into a caldera.
+At the same time, the summit of Katmai collapsed into a caldera.
 As the valley deposits cooled, they emitted steam from fissures and fumaroles, earning the name "Valley of Ten Thousand Smokes".
 As heat has dissipated from the deposits the steam vents have subsided and the valley has been eroded.
-At present streams have cut canyons as much as 100 ft deep, but only 5 to 10 ft wide.
+Streams have cut canyons as much as 100 ft deep, but only 5 to 10 ft wide.
 Katmai is a stratovolcano, 6716 ft in height, with a large summit caldera.
 Several glaciers originate from the mountain, and one in the caldera is one of the few to have formed in historical times.
 The caldera floor is about 250 m below the rim.
 The mountain stands on Jurassic sedimentary rocks, and its volcanic components are less than 1500 ft thick.
 Apart from the 1912 eruption, no significant activity has occurred in historical times.
 Novarupta is described as a Plinian pyroclastic vent with a plug dome, a 2000 m diameter crater with a 65 m, 400 m diameter dome in the middle.
 Its only historical activity was the 1912 eruption.